THE BEST VALUE CARBON WHEELSET

 The most desirable all-around wheels will give you the versatility to ride, without making major performance compromises, on different types of terrain (hills, flats, false flats, straights, corners, sprints, mountains, fast downhills, windy roads, paved and unpaved) that you’ll experience and a range of training and events (club races, centuries, club, charity, group rides) you’ll want to do.

 Performance carbon wheelsets clearly have an advantage here.
-The better and many of the average wheelsets are more aero, responsive, and comfortable, and climb better than value carbon or alloy upgrade wheels we’ve ridden.
+Better and many average wheelsets are more aero, more responsive, and more comfortable, and they climb better than value carbon or alloy upgrade wheels we’ve ridden.
 That makes them more versatile for the range of terrain you might ride, events you might do, and surfaces you might traverse, especially if you are comparing the more modern disc brake wheelsets.

 To fill out the versatility consideration, I think about how much I’d like to climb with these wheels.
 The value-carbon wheels are generally a bit heavier than the performance-carbon ones.
 Others are not as stiff.
-I haven’t found any that are as light and stiff as the better and average performance-carbon wheelsets.
+I haven’t found any that are as light and stiff as the better-performing and average-performance carbon wheelsets.

 Specificity